 These hot honey Brussels sprouts are about to be your new favorite side dish!
 With crispy roasted sprouts, warm honey glaze, garlic, and hazelnuts, they are spicy, simple, and super flavorful.
-Make them for your next dinner party or as an elevated weeknight side dish!
+Make them for your next dinner party with friends – everyone will love them!

 A dish of hot honey Brussels sprouts next to a bowl of red pepper flakes and garlic honey glaze.

 I truly love an elevated veggie dish.
-My pecorino charred broccoli and carrot salad with shallot dressing are some of my go-to recipes.
+I mean, I make this charred broccoli at least twice a week.
 But Brussels sprouts specifically are having a glow-up right now and I’m really into it.

 A bowl of Brussels sprouts next to condiments, spices, herbs, and hazelnuts on a tan counter.